 Urban centers emerged starting from the mid 19th century, as Irbid, Salt and Madaba.
 The city of Salt in particular is an excellent example of the urban development that operated around 1860.
 However, rural life kept holding the major place.
 The economy of the Jordanian countryside was essentially supported by the pilgrimage caravans, which constituted a real market for cereals, meat and burden beasts.
 There was also an important trade road from East to West, bringing goods to Palestinian cities, essentially Jerusalem and Hebron.
 Bitumen from Dead Sea was used as fuel and for animal remedies.
 Sulfur in the Jordan Valley was also exploited.
 The dwellers of the Syrian and Palestine cities used to come to Jordan for making trade and acquire items of pottery and glass, textiles and tobacco pipes.
 The trade was largely based on barter system.

-The small city of Madaba shows a very good example of the Ottoman architecture and many houses of this period are still inhabited today.
-Salt city is also worth stopping by, although it needs a good shot of renovation and maintenance… the exhibition at Abu Jaber house gives a good information about the life at the Ottoman time.
+The small city of Madaba is example of the Ottoman architecture and many houses of this period are still inhabited today.
+Salt city is also worth stopping by, although it needs a shot of renovation and maintenance… the exhibition at Abu Jaber house gives a good information about the life at the Ottoman time.
 Salt old houses have been built by merchants enriched through their trade in Mediterranean till Italy.
 Therefore, they are representative of a fairly high class.
 Um Qais archaeological site also protects an Ottoman village, erected over the antique settlement.
-Moreover, a little everywhere over the Jordanian countryside and small villages, we can see houses of that time, often abandoned.
-Almost all villages keep in their historic center some buildings or remains of this period.
-Amateurs of railway could stop at the small Amman rail station, or go to admire the new renovated locomotive at the Wadi Rum station.
+Moreover, a little everywhere over the Jordanian countryside and in small villages, we can see houses of that time, often abandoned.
+Almost all villages keep in their historic centre some buildings or remains of this period.
+Moreover, amateurs of railway could stop at the small Amman rail station, or go to admire the new renovated locomotive at the Wadi Rum station.

 Salt, Abu Jaber House